SVG%20File-02.svg

 It May Not Always be Something Your Organization Needs

-Although all donations are, of course, welcome, you may find that certain in-kind donations are simply not suited to your organization’s particular needs.
+Although all donations are welcome, you may find that specific in-kind contributions are not suited to your organization’s particular needs.

-Sometimes, you have to deal with items that don't form a part of your operational strategy.
-On the other hand, it may also cause some issues when you need to find storage space, for example.
-As such, it helps to tailor a policy with regard to in-kind donation acceptance.
+Sometimes, you must deal with items that aren't part of your operational strategy.
+This may also cause issues when you need to find storage space.
+As such, it helps to tailor a policy regarding the acceptance of in-kind donations.

-This type of gift acceptance document should always be very respectful, yet professional.
+This type of gift acceptance document should always be very respectful and professional.
 Depending on the nature of your charity, it could include a list of suitable gifts and a list of donations that you cannot accept.
-Take care to explain why certain in-kind donations are not suitable.
+Take care to explain why specific in-kind donations are not suitable.
 Also, stipulate how gifts will be recognized.

 Volunteers handing out donations